 I have compared our flight from Southern California to South Carolina to the biblical Exodus.
 The Red Sea is an uncooperative, vindictive relative.
 The wilderness wandering is our Desert of Doubt representing moments of fear, uncertainty, occasionally deep despair, and days of depression as we waited day after day and week after week for word on the progress of our California home.
 We could see our home over the Jordan River representing unscrupulous property investors, obstinate buyers, and government red tape that would cost us $40,000 to resolve.
 But we had a real estate broker whose name in both Hebrew and Greek means who is like God.
 Much like Moses was God to Aaron, Michael was God to us in that God worked through him to get us through the desert, over the Jordan River, and into the Promised Land.
 He fought for us at a sacrifice of profit, time, and frustration.
 Michael took a financial loss in the fight and saved us $40,000.
 He did not have to but his strength of character motivated him to sell our home for our benefit.
 We are forever indebted to him.
 He was our pillar of fire by night and our pillar of cloud by day.

 “Babe,” I said.
 “What is Allison’s number?”
 I unanimously made a decision and reached out to Allison.
-She was our liaison and also facilitated the design and purchase of our South Carolina home.
+She was our liaison and facilitated the design and purchase of our South Carolina home.

 “Allison?
 Hi, this is Jim Kendall, Jeanne’s husband.
 Thank you for everything you have done for us.
 I appreciate Mungo Homes’ patience but it is unfair to keep you waiting.”

-“Thank you.” she said.
+“Thank you,” she said.

 “Give us 40 days.
 If our California home is not sold by then so that we can buy the home here, we’re done.
 We relinquish our home to Mungo Homes and we will find another way.
 Please, give us 40 days from September 17th to work it out.”